aerickt/steno-dictionaries/README.md

  - `OBS/TABG/-L` → obstacle
  - `*UPBG/-L` → uncle

-> Note: this rule is unfortunately not currently consistent as it is only a recent addition.
-Use this rule whenever it is more natural than "normal" splitting but keep in mind the dictionary is not complete with these entries.
-In these cases, feel free to add your own.
+Note: this rule is only a recent addition and it doesn't apply to all words.
+For example, the word "demography" should be able to be written `TKE/PHOG/RAF/KWREU`, however, there are already a lot of entries for "demography".
+In particular, if one wishes to use the `KWREU` suffix it would make more sense to use `TKE/PHO/TKPWRAF/KWREU` as `TKE/PHO` is a prefix stroke, and `TKPWRAF` is a word by itself.

+These special suffixes can be used when they make more sense than "normal" syllable splitting or using regular affix strokes, but I would not recommend relying on them completely.

 Prefixes should also be used in this manner.
  - `AOE/KHRAOE/SEU/KWRAS/TEUBG` → ecclesiastic